linkesch/medium-editor-insert-plugin/README.md

             deleteScript: 'delete.php', // (string) A relative path to a delete script
             preview: true, // (boolean) Show an image before it is uploaded (only in browsers that support this feature)
             styles: { // (object) Available image styles configuration
                 wide: { // (object) Image style configuration.
-Key is used as a class name added to an image, when the style is selected (.medium-insert-images-*wide*)
+Key is used as a class name added to an image, when the style is selected (.medium-insert-images-wide)
                     label: '<span class="fa fa-align-justify"></span>', // (string) A label for a style
                     added: function ($el) {}, // (function) Callback function called after the style was selected.
-A parameter *$el* is a current active paragraph (.medium-insert-active)
+A parameter $el is a current active paragraph (.medium-insert-active)
                     removed: function ($el) {} // (function) Callback function called after a different style was selected and this one was removed.
-A parameter *$el* is a current active paragraph (.medium-insert-active)
+A parameter $el is a current active paragraph (.medium-insert-active)
                 },
                 left: {
                     label: '<span class="fa fa-align-left"></span>'